yzhao80/Batch_correction_by_PCs/README.md

 - Use the original count matrix or original normalized expression matrix for the final model.
 - Exclude RNA PCs correlated with the signal of interest before adding RNA PCs to the final model.
 - For binary variables, use point-biserial correlation, Kruskal-Wallis test, and covariate-adjusted logistic regression.
-- For continuous variables, use Pearson correlation, Spearman correlation, and covariate-adjusted linear regression.
+- For continuous variables, use Pearson correlation, Spearman correlation, and (optional) covariate-adjusted linear regression.
-- Do not upload raw sequencing data, protected health information, or large intermediate objects to GitHub.

 ## License